What Is Death-grip Syndrome?

 For many men, the habits picked up as adolescents entering puberty, like learning to masturbate, can stick with them for life.
 When teens and preteens aren’t taught that masturbation is natural and necessary, or if they’re made to feel ashamed for doing it, they may learn to masturbate quickly to reduce the chances of getting caught.
 For many men, this means finding a tried-and-true method, often one that can cause death-grip syndrome.

 Death-grip syndrome is not a death sentence for your sex life.
-There are many ways to increase penis sensitivity, if you have the patience and willingness to work at it:
+There are many ways to increase penis sensitivity, if you have the patience and willingness to work at it.
+Here's how to get rid of death-grip syndrome:

 - Get help.
 If you suspect your desensitization might be due to one of the medical causes above, see your doctor right away, as low testosterone, diabetes, high blood pressure and the like are nothing to mess with as an amateur.